 It doesn’t matter if you have a ‘bad’ back or a very heavy baby.
-A supportive, well fitted sling will spread baby’s weight evenly around your body and support your posture, rather than giving you back of shoulder ache.
+A supportive, well-fitted sling will spread baby’s weight evenly around your body and support your posture, rather than giving you back of shoulder ache.
 Our experienced, trained Consultants will be able to find a comfortable carrying option for you.

 When carrying a newborn baby, always support their head by ensuring the top of the sling comes to the top of their neck (and preferably no higher).
 You shouldn’t need to hold their head with your hand if the sling is fitted correctly.
-Ensuring they are seated with their pelvis tucked upwards and their knees higher than their bum will also help prevent their heads flopping back.
+Ensuring they are seated with their pelvis tucked upwards and their knees higher than their bum will also help prevent their heads from flopping back.

 Older babies only need to be supported up to their armpits.
-If you baby has full head control (5-6months+) and wants to look and move around more when in your sling, encourage them to pop one or both arms out of the top of the carriers.
+If your baby has full head control (5-6months+) and wants to look and move around more when in your sling, encourage them to pop one or both arms out of the top of the carriers.
 They’ll love being able to see more and move more freely.

 ‘Arms out’ is a great alternative to a ‘facing out’, which can put unnecessary strain on your back as baby’s weight is pulled forwards.
-At this age babes can also be carried on your hip, or on your back (once they are starting to sit upright.)
+At this age, babes can also be carried on your hip, or on your back (once they are starting to sit upright.)

-Slings should always support baby along the width of their seated body, from knee pit to knee-pit, so their knees are higher that their bum and their pelvis is tucked in and upwards.
+Slings should always support baby along the width of their seated body, from knee pit to knee-pit, so their knees are higher than their bum and their pelvis is tucked in and upwards.
 The is the optimum position for a baby’s developing hips, supports their whole physiology, and will help spread their weight around your body.